 Antidepressant Efficacy of Psilocybin and Mindfulness

-Emerging evidence now suggests that depressed patients may benefit from the combination of psilocybin and MM.12,13 A recent review published in Frontiers in Psychiatry pooled data from 93 relevant published studies.12 By looking at six clinical markers of depression, Heuschkel and Kuypers broke down the antidepressant effects of psilocybin and MM individually.
+Emerging evidence now suggests that depressed patients may benefit from the combination of psilocybin and MM.12,13 A recent review published in Frontiers in Psychiatry pooled data from 93 relevant published studies.12 By looking at six clinical markers of depression, Kristin Heuschkel and Kim Kuypers broke down the antidepressant effects of psilocybin and MM individually.
 At the time, there were no published clinical data on the use of psilocybin and MM in conjunction, leaving them to hypothesize about potential complementary effects based on what is known about their individual effects.
 The potential benefits of this combination therapy, and the need for future studies on this topic, were underscored.

 The clinical/physiological markers of depression discussed were: 1) negative affect, 2) impaired cognition, 3) social deficits, 4) impaired neuroplasticity, 5) altered brain network activity, and 6) elevated stress hormone/inflammatory levels in the brain.12 The findings of this review are summarized in Figure 1.